-The 47km Mountain Bike has four self-service Aid Stations evenly spaced along the course.
+The 47km Mountain Bike has three self-service Aid Stations evenly spaced along the course.
 Refer to the course map for exact locations.
 Aid Stations will have water, PURE electrolyte hydration drink - Superfruits flavour, and a supply of Em's Power Bars in a variety of flavours.
 Please note that the Aid Stations are predominately for the Off-Road Marathon runners, Mountain Bikers should be carrying what you need to complete the event.
 Aid Station 4 will be a runner only aid station.

 **Please note: While we are there to help, please ensure you carry enough food and drink to get you through your race.

 While you must still carry the required competitor gear and ensure that you know how to use it, there will be mechanics riding the course, should you need assistance.
 They also stop at each Aid Station to see if anyone requires assistance.
 They will be identifiable with ‘Mechanic’ number plates.

 The finish line for all events is located at Wilcox Green, next to Nairn Street, in the heart of Arrowtown.
 The Finish area will offer the full post-race experience; where you can relax, soak up the atmosphere, appreciate a well-earned massage, refuel, and enjoy celebrating your achievement with friends and family.
 Make a day of it enjoying the local flavours of the region, with plenty of delicious food stalls, beer, and entertainment; whilst cheering on other finishers throughout the day.